-genres, both of which are similar to the dataset.
-This is not as much as the CGAN based model, but it is a part that shows that the ACGAN based model can generate music similar to the distribution of the dataset.
-The atmosphere between the genres was formed differently when listening to the sample produced by the ACGAN based model, but it was not enough distinct to match the genre after listening.
+This is not as much as the CGAN-based model, but it is a part that shows that the ACGAN-based model can generate music similar to the distribution of the dataset.
+The atmosphere between the genres was formed differently when listening to the sample produced by the ACGAN-based model, but it was not enough to distinguish the genre after listening.
 It is presumed that this is because the condition is only the genre when creating a song, and there are cases where the genre sounds ambiguous in some datasets.
-The ACGAN based model additionally learns the classifier.
-Because this is more effective at discriminating conditions, the resulting figures follow the data set figures similarly and there is a genre difference when listening.
+The ACGAN-based model additionally learns the classifier.
+Therefore, that is more effective at discriminating conditions.
+As a result, there was a relatively greater difference between genres than the other two models when listening.

 Conclusion

-In this paper, it was possible to create music by genre using condition.
+In this paper, we proposed a music generation model by genre using condition.
 We confirmed the performance difference of music generation according to the method of giving condition.
-The EB, UP, and PP values for the CGAN based and ACGAN based models were similar to the values from the experimental dataset, and the generated music was of good quality.
-When considering both qualitative and quantitative aspects, the performance of the ACGAN based model was the best.
+The EB, UP, and PP values for the CGAN-based and ACGAN-based models were similar to the values from the experimental dataset, and the generated music was of good quality.
+When considering both qualitative and quantitative aspects, the performance of the ACGAN-based model was the best.
 The method of generating high resolution images like BIGGAN [4] did not have a good effect on the midi music generation, and the method of concatenating conditions simply like CGAN [3] did not bring out the optimal performance.
 However, when training by adding a classifier as in ACGAN [5], optimal performance could be obtained.
 Through this, we plan to study and find a way to create better music using classifiers.

 References